Valeryo145/Challenge-I/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title

-Changes made to craete a codebase that follows accessibility standards.
+##Changes made to craete a codebase that follows accessibility standards.

 -Added title name that reads "Horiseon Social Solution Services" instead of "website".

 -Edited "div" elements to create semantic HTML elements.

 -Added tags such as body, figure, section, header, aside, and footer.
 To create a logical structure.

-Screen Shoot